oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn02.md

 for later, or for **analysis** starting with existing data to find patterns and meaning:
 * An IM defines the essential content of data artifacts used in computing independently of how they are represented for processing, communication, or storage.
-* An IM defines logical equivalence of data artifacts such that all representations of a logical value are equivalent and data can be converted from any representation to any other without loss of information.
+* An IM defines "information equivalence" of data artifacts, meaning that all representations of a logical value are equivalent and data values can be converted from any representation to any other without loss of information.

 ### 1.1.2 The Information Modeling Gap